-How do I send money to West Bank and Gaza from Australia?
+How do I send money to the West Bank and Gaza from Australia?

-You can send money to West Bank and Gaza from Australia in different ways.
+You can send money to the West Bank and Gaza from Australia in different ways.

-How do I receive money from West Bank and Gaza in Australia?
+How do I receive money from the West Bank and Gaza in Australia?

 - Banks.
 You can get the sender to use the service of a bank or a money transfer company to transfer funds directly in your Australian bank account.
 For this to happen, you’ll have to provide the sender with your bank account details first.
 Receiving a bank-issued cheque, draft or money order via mail is also an option.